-If you have a Litter-Robot, you may also use Litter-Robot biodegradable waste drawer liners.
-There’s a good reason our waste drawer liners are biodegradable instead of compostable.
+If you have a self-cleaning litter box, you may also use Litter-Robot waste drawer liners.
+There’s a good reason our waste drawer liners have a biodegradable additive instead of being compostable.
 Sure, it would be convenient to pull your liner out of the waste drawer and toss it in the soil to fertilize your crops.
 But, as noted, that would pose some very serious health risks to you and your family—and this is why the liner is not compostable.

 You might be wondering about the specifics of biodegradable vs. compostable items.
 To put it simply, all compostable items are biodegradable, but not all biodegradable items are compostable.
 It really boils down to the amount of time it takes for an item to break down and decompose safely into the environment: